Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

       referenceable: true
       description: |
         Password to use for Redis connection when the `redis` session storage is defined.
-        If undefined, no AUTH commands are sent to Redis.
+        If undefined, no auth commands are sent to Redis.
+This value is pulled from
     - name: session_redis_connect_timeout
       required: false
       default: (from kong)